czuniga10/arduino-midi-controller/README.md

 # arduino-midi-controller
 CSIS-2810 Arduino Midi Controller Team Project.
+(Main directory is /MIDI_Controller.
+The others are just us sharing code together before we merged it all together.)

 ## About